MbalieP/JavaScript-Learning-Journal/Ternary_operator/notes.md

 Copy
 let age = 20;

-// Using ternary operator to check if the person is an adult let status = (age >= 18) ?
+// Using ternary operator to check if the person is an adult. let status = (age >= 18) ?
 "Adult" : "Minor";
 console.log(status); // Outputs: "Adult"
 In this example: